 In September 2019, the adopted FY 2019-20 California Budget (AB 74) and associated housing trailer bill (AB 101) established the Local Government Planning Support Grants Program, including the Regional Early Action Planning (REAP 1.0) Program.
 AMBAG was selected as the fiscal agent for the REAP 1.0 funding in the Central Coast.
 In the AMBAG region, REAP 1.0 funding is being used to develop the local jurisdiction's housing elements and for the preparation of the Regional Housing Needs Allocation Plan.
-In FY 21-22, AMBAG developed the RHNA methodology and released the draft 6th Cycle (2023-2031) RHNA Plan in April 2022.
-The final RHNA Plan is scheduled to be adopted in Fall 2022.
+REAP 2021 (REAP 2.0) was established through AB 140 (July 2021) as part of the mid-year budget revise for the State's FY 21-22 budget.
+Approximately \$600 million is available statewide to support transformative and innovative projects that implement a region's Sustainable Communities Strategy and help achieve goals of more housing and transportation options that reduce reliance on cars.
+The State allocated approximately \$10 million to AMBAG.
+AMBAG developed a REAP 2.0 program framework consisting of three elements: Regional Competitive Grant Program, Local Suballocation Grant Program and AMBAG SCS Implementation/Technical Assistance/Program Development/Administration.
+Grant guidelines and applications were developed in spring 2023.
+The Notice of Funding Availability was released in June 2023.